 Also Read: Tirthan Valley Travel Guide

 In terms of accommodation, you won’t find a lack of options here.
-Depending on your budget and comfort, there are three options for you to choose from.
+So, once you complete the Prashar Lake trek, you have there are three options to choose from, depending on your budget.

 Forest Reserve Guesthouse and PWD Rest House

 Another option is to take a room in the Forest Rest House or Trekker’s hut here.
 There are two guesthouses here, located around a km from the lake.
 There are limited rooms here so make sure you book in advance.
 You will see them on your Prashar Lake trek before you reach the lake itself.